 What’s more, most social media networks have insights and analytics to track who’s engaged with your content so you can measure the ongoing success of your promotions.

-Even better, effective promotion on sites like Instagram can help your contest go viral.
+Effective promotion on sites like Instagram can help your contest go viral.
 You can learn all about how to go viral on Instagram here.

 5. Offering an Irrelevant Prize